alexander-yu/stream/complexity.md

 #### Autocorrelation

-Let `n` be the size of the window, or the stream if tracking the global minimum; let `l` be the lag of the autocorrelation.
+Let `n` be the size of the window, or the stream if tracking the global autocorrelation; let `l` be the lag of the autocorrelation.
 Then we have the following complexities:

 | Push (time) | Value (time) | Space                             |
 | :---------: | :----------: | :-------------------------------: |